 Ah, the juiciness and aroma of home-grown strawberries is beyond compare.
 Notice how the plants send out runners over the soil surface?
 We can use these to quickly raise new plants for an even bigger harvest!
 Read our article (with video demo) for steps on growing new strawberry plants from runners.

 How to Grow New Strawberry Plants from Runners

 Look closely at the plantlet at the end of the runner and you may be able to see tiny roots already beginning to form.
-To get these to root, simply peg the plantlet into the ground or into pots of potting soil with a hairpin, U-shaped clip or length of garden wire bent into shape.
+To get these to root, simply peg down the plantlet into the ground or into pots of potting soil with a hairpin, U-shaped clip or a length of garden wire bent into shape.
 Make sure the plantlet is in firm contact with the soil.

 Raising Your New Strawberry Plants

-For information, our Strawberry Growing Guide.
+For more information, see the Almanac’s Strawberry Growing Guide.